ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 CSR is notably less accurate for individual grades and schools than for district-wide totals.
 This is because of the compounding effect of small errors in grade-to-grade progression rates.
-Also, school-level projections are more sensitive to localized, yearly "exogenous shocks", which might lead to biased estimates when using historical averages.
+Also, school-level projections are more sensitive to localized, yearly external shocks, which might lead to biased estimates when using historical averages.

 The CSR accuracy also declines sharply as the projection period extends beyond one year.
 This issue is like the *compounding error* problem in financial forecasting, where small, individual errors can lead to a significant divergence from actual outcomes.